-The combined total of contractor profit, overhead, and general requirements (Contractor's Fee) shall be limited to 14% of hard construction costs, of which 6% is contractor profit, 2% is overhead and 6% is general requirements.
-The maximum amount of the Contractor's Fee is locked in at either (1) Development Update Submission or (2) execution of the signed general contractor agreement by delivering a copy of that agreement and a lock-in request to OHFA within 30 days of execution.
+The combined total of contractor profit, overhead, and general requirements (Contractor's Fee) shall be limited to 14% of hard construction costs, of which six percent (6%) is contractor profit, two percent (2%) is overhead and six percent (6%) is general requirements.
+The maximum amount of the signed general contractor agreement by delivering a copy of that agreement and a lock-in request to OHFA within 30 days of execution.